ktam808/kellyktam.github.io/essays/FinalProjectIdea.md

 ## Use case ideas
 1. "Super Scheduler"
-- New User goes to landing pare, logs in, gers to the home page, sets up a profile
+- New User goes to landing page, logs in, gets to the home page, sets up a profile
 - Admin goes to landing page, logs in, gets home page, edits site
 - User goes to landing page, logs in, creates their schedule, selects study session options, shows calendar page

 ## Beyond the basics
 1. "Super Scheduler"
 - Text Message / Notification Interface.
 Reply to confirm attendance all through messages
-- Facitilite notification and organaization of study times
+- Facilitate notification and organization of study times
 - History of Study Sessions
-- Options to swtich/change study plans
+- Options to switch/change study plans
 - Rating System of current/past study plans